|

 bromine?
 Thanks.

-either chlorine or bromine.
-You will use less chlorine or
+Mineral Sanitizers will allow you to use less chlorine or

 sanitizing with 1 PPM of free chlorine (instead of 1-3 PPM)

 or with 2 PPM of bromine (instead of 3-5 PPM).
-I hope that
+However, they

 this information proves helpful.
 Enjoy the spa.